 We do most piercings unless they are associated with a high chance of poor outcome or unnecessary damage to the body.
 Piercings that we absolutely do not do are: snake eyes on the tongue, cheek piercings, implants or magnets in the fingertips.

 At this time we are not offering micro dermals or surface bars but may do so in the future.

-***During the COVID-19 pandemic clients and staff are required to wear face masks.
+***During the COVID-19 pandemic clients and staff are required to wear face masks and reduce exposure to respiratory emissions, regardless of vaccination status.
 For this reason we are not able to perform any piercings or change jewelry for piercings that are under the mask and involve exposure to your respiratory system.
-For example, we cannot perform nostril, septum, tongue, lip, medusa/philtrum, monroe, labret, vertical labret, and inverse vertical labret piercing, etc. This precaution is to protect our health can yours.
-Additionally, it is difficult to heal nose and oral piercings at a time when we are wearing masks that will rub and catch on the piercings.***
+For example, we cannot perform nostril, septum, tongue, lip, medusa/philtrum, monroe, labret, vertical labret, and inverse vertical labret piercing, etc. This precaution is to protect our health and yours.
+Additionally, it can be difficult to heal nose and oral piercings at a time when we are wearing masks that will rub and catch on the piercings.***

 If you are interested in a particular piercing but do not see it listed on our online piercing appointment scheduler, please give us a call.
 205.458.9998 (ext.
 2).

 Will I have privacy during my piercing or tattoo?

 Yes.
 Unlike many studios all of our artists and piercers work in private rooms with doors for your privacy and comfort.
 You can choose to have the door open or closed.

 Do you offer genital piercings?

 Vulva related piercings - We offer piercings in the vicinity of the vulva including horizontal or vertical clitoral hood (HCH, VCH) as well as the vaginal labia (inner and outer).
 We do not offer Triangle piercings, public mound piercings, Princess Albertina or Christina piercings at this time.